bmanders716/bmanders716.github.io/cookbook.md

 Ginger Biscuits.

-_Ingredients_--Ω†lb. of flour.
+_Ingredients_--Ì†¨b. of flour.
-               2†oz. of butter, lard, or dripping.
+               2‡Ø∫. of butter, lard, or dripping.
-               Ω†oz. of ground ginger.
+               Ì†Øz. of ground ginger.
-               2†oz. of castor sugar.
+               2‡Ø∫. of castor sugar.
                1 egg, and a little milk.
-               Ω teaspoonful of baking powder.
+               Ì†¥easpoonful of baking powder.

 _Method._--Rub the butter into the flour until it is like fine bread-crumbs.